JaSt17/raaven_Pipeline/README.md

 ## License

-This pipeline free to use, modify, and distribute.
+This pipeline is free to **use**, **modify**, and **distribute**.

+If you use it in your work, please provide proper attribution by referencing this **GitHub repository**.

 ## Acknowledgments

 I sincerely thank **rAAVen Therapeutics** for their support, guidance, and the opportunity to contribute to this project.
-Special thanks to my supervisor at Lund University for their mentorship and encouragement throughout this journey.
+Special thanks to my supervisor at Lund University for their mentorship and encouragement throughout this thesis.

 ## Contact Information